arnold7800x3d/Triskelion_Python_Keylogger/README.md

 - `Misuse case Diagram` : This is a diagram which stems from the use case diagram but shows the use cases that can be performed by outside actors in order to harm the system.
 - `System architecture` : Conceptual model that defines the structure, behaviours and the formal representation of the system.

-The analysis and design diagrams for the project can be found [here](https://github.com/arnold7800x3d/Triskelion_Python_Keylogger/tree/master/System%20Diagrams)
+The analysis and design diagrams for the project can be found [here.](https://github.com/arnold7800x3d/Triskelion_Python_Keylogger/tree/master/System%20Diagrams)

 ## Tools
 The tools used in the development of Triskelion include:
 - `Python` :  Python is a popular high-level interpreted programming language that is easy to understand, easy to learn, and very flexible.
 It is the language used to develop Triskelion. [https://www.python.org/](https://www.python.org/)
-- `Flask` : Flask is a lightweight Python web framework used to develop Python-based webapplications as well as Application Programming Interfaces. [https://flask.palletsprojects.com/en/3.0.x/](https://flask.palletsprojects.com/en/3.0.x/)
+- `Flask` : Flask is a lightweight Python web framework used to develop Python-based webapplications as well as Application Programming Interfaces.
+It is used in the development of the server that handles the storage of data captured from the victim's machine [https://flask.palletsprojects.com/en/3.0.x/](https://flask.palletsprojects.com/en/3.0.x/)

 ## Installation
 To install the required libraties for the project, run